MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

 ~~~

 The Idle scan is a stealth technique that involves the presence of a zombie in the target network.
-A zombie is an host that is
+A zombie is a host that is
 not sending or receiving any packets thus, the reason its called an idle scan.

 ~~~
 #nmap -sI nmap.org
 ~~~
 **-A (Aggressive scan options)**: This option enables additional advanced and aggressive options.
 Presently this enables OS detection (-O), version scanning (-sV), script scanning (-sC) and traceroute (--traceroute).
 More features may be added in the future.
 The point is to enable a comprehensive set of scan options without people having to remember a large set of flags.
 However, because script scanning with the default set is considered intrusive, you should not use -A against target networks without permission.
 This option only enables features, and not timing options (such as -T4) or verbosity options (-v) that you might want as well.
-Options which require privileges (e.g. root access) such as OS detection and traceroute will only be enabled if those privileges are available.
+Options that require privileges (e.g. root access) such as OS detection and traceroute will only be enabled if those privileges are available.

 ~~~
 # nmap -A -sV -p- target.com -Pn -T4